 Cleaning of the infected area (vagina or wound) and removing infected tissue

-If toxic shock syndrome is suspected, people are hospitalized, usually in an intensive care unit (ICU) Types of units People who need specific types of care may be put in special care units.
+If toxic shock syndrome is suspected, people are hospitalized, usually in an intensive care unit (ICU) Types of units People who need specific types of care while hospitalized may be put in special care units.
 Intensive care units (ICUs) are for people who are seriously ill.
-These people include those who have had a sudden, general... read more .
+These people include those who have... read more .

 Fluids that contain salts and often medications to increase blood pressure to normal levels are given intravenously.
 Many people need help with breathing, usually with a mechanical ventilator Respiratory Failure and Acute Respiratory Distress Syndrome .
 Tampons, diaphragms, and other foreign objects are removed from the vagina promptly.